chini5ko/universe-background-cssGrid/README.md

-# universe_background_cssGrid
+# Universe background simulation
-A background simulating the univese for CSS grid using SVG
+A background simulating the univese, using CSS grid property and SVG.

 Take a look : https://chini5ko.github.io/universe-background-cssGrid/index.html

 ![Image](/universe.png)

 ### Motivation for creating this tiny universe
 I couldn't find it online, so I coded it.
-I took me a couple of hours, but hopefully this shine some sort of universal help on your projects.

 ## Steps:
 - create a grid item with the id name "universeDisplay" (HTML)